 - Click Time.

-- Before choosing Sleep Timer and making sure this is set to Off.
+- Before choosing Sleep Timer and make sure this is set to Off.

-There is an additional energy saving Eco Timer on Samsung TVs which turns the TV off if it receives no signal for a set period of time.
+There is an additional energy-saving Eco Timer on more modern Samsung TVs which turns the TV off if it receives no signal for a set period of time.

 To check that this isn’t causing your issue, switch it off.
 Go to Settings -> General -> Eco Solution and set both Auto Power Off and Power Saving Mode to Off.

-If you TV lasts for several minutes before switching itself off, this could be because your TV has become stuck in a firmware update cycle, where the final restart is not completing the update as it should.
+If your TV turns off after a set amount of time (usually a few seconds or minutes), this could be because your TV has become stuck in a firmware update cycle, where the final restart is not completing the update as it should.

-The auto-update cycle will only run over WiFi or through an Ethernet cable, so first of all, switch off your TV’s WiFi and / or disconnect it’s Ethernet connection.
+The auto-update cycle will only run over WiFi or through an Ethernet cable, and WiFi connection issues can be a big part of the update failure, so first of all, switch off your TV’s WiFi.

 To switch off your Samsung TV’s WiFi: